 - Tests for positional vertigo of multiple semi-circular canals will be done in complex cases, as the Dix Hallpike test only tests for the posterior semicircular

 - Disorders of neck-spinal, neck-brain circulation and lying-standing blood pressure will sometimes need to be

 - As the balance system is highly complex, our centre have offers a comprehensive battery of different tests for detailed investigations where needed.
 Besides the traditional Vestibulonystamography (VNG) test, newer tests like Video Head Impulse Test (VHIT) and Vestibular Evoked Myogenic Potential (VEMP) test are also employed.
 Together, they allow full testing of all semicircular canals, saccule and utricle; differentiate between central brain and ear causes of giddiness; and tests mimicking real-life situations that bring on giddiness better.
 The rotary chair is useful in rare occasions of bilateral balance problems, but tests only for very low speed movements unlike that of normal daily functioning.

 - Careful interpretation of the various tests is made possible with combined clinical ENT and audiologist professional Eg, an abnormal VNG alone may not mean the ear is the only cause of that patient’s giddiness in a patient with multiple other medical history.

 - Special radiology scans eg CT or MRI or angiography scans may be required.

 - Oral anti-vertigo and anti-nausea medications for acute giddiness helps.

-- Injection of gentamicin or steroids into the middle ear may be useful for some.
+- Injection of steroids into the middle ear may be useful for some.

 - In severe debilitating cases, surgery on the inner ear balance organ is possible.